hopsoft/han/readme.md

 ##### Resource Values

-Resource values may be a list (array) or an object (associative array).
+Resource values may contain a list (array) or an object (associative array).
 Values contain metadata that describe their contents.

 ###### List